-Case managers can also help people apply for aid, such as assist them with filling out applications for PACE and LIHEAP utility bill assistance.
+Case managers can also help people apply for public aid, such as assist them with filling out applications for PACE and LIHEAP utility bill assistance or rent help.
 The Salvation Army corp centers and Social Service Ministries across Philadelphia are a great resource for the struggling and low income to turn to.

-Food assistance includes short term assistance from locations such as food pantries.
+Free food assistance includes short term assistance from locations such as food pantries.
 Based on donations and the support from volunteers, Salvation Army food banks and pantries across Philadelphia provide groceries, holiday meals, and other support for individuals and families in need.
 There is also help for senior citizens in Philadelphia.

 The food is provided for free, but some centers will require appointments to be made in advance.
 Most pantries offer food on a first come, first serve basis, and resources are limited.
 A senior food pantry and meal sites are also available.

 Struggling families can get support from the Salvation Army, which may help them keep food on their table.
 In addition to the pantries, anyone who is hungry or needs a meal can use the Salvation Army’s soup kitchens.
 They offer free hot meals, including a lunch or holiday meal.
 Find more details on free food pantries in Philadelphia.

 Senior housing – Get information on resources and units in the region.
 Some centers will have information on places for senior citizens age 62 years or older to stay, who may qualify under U.S. Department of Housing and Urban Development (HUD) guidelines as being low income.
 Many of the housing units in Philadelphia will allow people to pay 30 percent of their income for their monthly rent, and HUD pays the balance from vouchers.

-Transitional Housing or shelters may also be available to families or individuals.
+Transitional Housing or homeless shelters may also be available to families or individuals.
 The short term housing is usually offered for people who have been in the care of Philadelphia County shelters at least 6 months.
 Case managers and social workers will also offer life skills training, information on job training, and education.

 The homeless that are gaining stability can apply for Supportive Housing.
 There are many programs available, including the Reed House.
 Case managers from the Salvation Army will also help the client tackle the challenge that lead to their hardship, whether it is lack of employment, income, or another barrier.
-Aother similar service is available, which is Shelter Care Plus.
+Another similar service is available, which is Shelter Care Plus.

 Job training can be arranged in Philadelphia County.
 There are training and placement opportunities in the culinary field, including a project known as Soup On.
 Or the Salvation Army case managers may have information on other resources available, including free gas vouchers or a bus ticket.
 There is not funding for the programs listed below.
 While the Philadelphia Salvation Army may have referrals, another way to get information on them is to dial 1-866-964-7922.